Trends & best practices

 Acquisition.

-When the customer shows intent to convert–whether that means signing up for a checking account, buying a t-shirt, booking a flight for their Hawaii vacation, or signing a multimillion B2B software contract–they enter the acquisition phase.
+When the digital customer engagement shows intent to convert–whether that means signing up for a checking account, buying a t-shirt, booking a flight for their Hawaii vacation, or signing a multimillion B2B software contract–they enter the acquisition phase.

 At this point, brands need to offer a seamless digital experience to ensure that customers feel supported, especially when they’re offering sensitive information, such as credit card numbers or even social security numbers.